 When the IMS ALG performs IP version interworking and passes an SDP offer or answer, it should adjust any SDP b=AS bandwidth modifiers contained in the SDP.

-NOTE 1: 3GPP TS 26.114 [36] annex K and annex Q contain information about bandwidths for speech media transported over IPv4 and IPv6.
+NOTE 1: 3GPP TS 26.114 [36] annex K, annex Q and annex YY contain information about bandwidths for speech media transported over IPv4 and IPv6.
 3GPP TS 26.114 [36] subclause 12.7.5 contains information how to convert b=AS for video media.

 NOTE 2: If the b=AS bandwidth modifiers are not adjusted, this can negatively impact the end-to-end media negotiation (e.g. the selection of a speech codec mode) and lead to an inaccurate resource reservation.